 Public Health, B.S.

-The Public Health major prepares you for a rewarding career improving health in your community and making a positive difference in the world.
+Prepare for a rewarding career improving health in your community and make a positive difference

-Public health is the art and science of improving health through collective efforts of the community.
-The Bachelor’s of Science in Public Health offers an exciting, interdisciplinary curriculum and provides students with practical skills for success in a variety of public health fields or graduate degree programs.
+Public health is the art and science of improving health through the collective efforts of the community.
+The Bachelor of Science in Public Health offers an exciting, interdisciplinary curriculum and provides students with practical skills for success in a variety of public health fields or graduate degree programs.

 The Bachelor’s in Public Health also prepares students for: